caprover/caprover/CONTRIBUTING.md

 Captain by default uses `captain.localhost` as its root domain.
-It's not always needed, but if you need a root domain for your development, you can simply run a local DNS server on your local machine and point `*.captain-x` (wild card domain) to your local IP.
+It's not always needed, but if you need a root domain for your development, you can simply run a local DNS server on your local machine and point `*.captain.localhost` (wild card domain) to your local IP.
 A simple `hosts` change won't be useful as we need a wildcard entry.

 On ubuntu 16, it's as simple of editing this file:
 `/etc/NetworkManager/dnsmasq.d/dnsmasq-localhost.conf` (create if does not exist) And add this line to it: `address=/captain.localhost/192.168.1.2` where `192.168.1.2` is your local IP address.